ResponsibleAILab/LitAI/README.md

 Ensure you have an OpenAI API key.
 Set it as an environment variable named OPENAI_API_KEY.

 ##### Organize Directories:
-Place your PDF files to be processed in the InputPDF directory.
+- **InputPDF/**: Place your PDF files to be processed in this directory.

 ##### Run the Scripts:
 - **Step 1:** Extract tables from PDF files